Sequential Analysis of Cox Model under Response Dependent Allocation: Introduction

 \section{Introduction}

-Sequential and adaptive methods play important roles in the design and analysis of long-term clinical studies.
-Pocock (1977), O'Brien and Fleming (1979), and Lan and DeMets (1983) proposed various boundaries that adjust for multiple testing and are motivated by applications to clinical trials; see also Jennison and Turnbull (2000).
-Zelen (1969), Wei and Durham (1978), and Wei (1978) proposed and studied outcome dependent treatment allocation schemes; see also Hu and Rosenberger (2006), Rosenberger and Sverdlov (2008), and Hu, Zhang and He (2009).
-Fisher (1998), Cui, Hung and Wang (1999), and Shen and Fisher (1999), on the other hand, proposed adaptive schemes under which sample sizes are re-estimated and adapted to interim analysis.
-Robins (1986) and Murphy and Bingham (2008) developed dynamic treatment regimes, in which treatment allocations are dynamically adapted to interim outcomes.

-Many long-term clinical trials and epidemiological cohort studies involve survival endpoints; see Kalbfleisch and Prentice (2002) and Fleming and Harrington (1991) for examples of such kind and standard statistical methods.
-For survival data, the log-rank test (Mantel and Haenszel, 1959) and proportional hazards regression (Cox, 1972) are the methods of choice.
-Counting processes and associated martingales may be used to derive desired theoretical properties; see Andersen, Borgan, Gill and Keiding (1993).
+The \cite{Cox} proportional hazards model along with the partial likelihood \citep{Cox1975} has been extensively applied to survival data.
+The theoretical properties of the maximum partial likelihood estimator can be easily derived by expressing the partial likelihood score as a counting process based martingale integral; see \cite*{AndersonGill}, \cite{FlemingHarrington}, and \cite{KalbfleischPrentice}.

-Sequential and adaptive methods for survival data require simultaneous consideration of both calendar and survival times.
-Sellke and Siegmund (1983) and Slud (1984) established Brownian approximation to the score process calculated over the diagonal line, i.e. when calendar time meets survival time.
-A Gaussian random field approximation to the two-dimensional score process in the case of two-sample comparison was established by Gu and Lai (1991).
-More general results about Gaussian random field approximation to the two-dimensional score process under the Cox proportional hazards regression can be found in Bilias, Gu and Ying (1997), who made use of modern empirical process theory to derive certain key results, bypassing martingale formulation to handle asymptotic analysis.
+For sequential analysis, the partial likelihood score needs to be evaluated along the calendar time and its asymptotic behavior is crucial to deriving the corresponding group sequential methods.
+Due to the staggered entry of patients, the partial likelihood score as a process of calendar time is no longer a martingale integral.
+In a pioneering paper, \cite{SellkeSiegmund} showed that the score process can still be approximated by the Brownian motion process, thereby laying the foundation for group sequential analysis of survival studies. \cite{Slud} also established the Brownian approximation to the log-rank process for survival outcome under staggered entry.
+A Gaussian random field approximation to the two-dimensional score process in the case of two-sample comparison was established by \cite{GuLai}; see also Andersen et al. (1993, Chapter 10).
+More general results about Gaussian random field approximation to the two-dimensional score process under the Cox proportional hazards regression can be found in \cite*{BGY}, where modern empirical process theory is applied to derive certain key results, bypassing the martingale formulation.

-To incorporate both group sequential analysis and adaptive outcome-dependent treatment allocation, one needs to consider a score process, to which the existing martingale approach or the empirical process theory is not applicable.
-That empirical process theory may not be applied is largely due to the outcome-dependent enrollment allocation, which results in study units that are not mutually independent.